stechstudio/laravel-metrics/README.md

 | extra            | fields        | _ignored_         |
 | timestamp        | timestamp     | Timestamp         |

+See the [CloudWatch docs](http://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_MetricDatum.html) and [InfluxDB docs](https://docs.influxdata.com/influxdb/latest/concepts/key_concepts/) for more information on their respective data formats.
+Note we only do minimal validation, you are expected to know what data types and formats your backend supports for a given metric attribute.

 ## Automatically sending metrics from Laravel events

 This is where things really get fun!
 Let's say you have a simple Laravel event called OrderPlaced: